sharetribe/flex-docs/src/docs/concepts-development/sitemap/index.md

 ## Separate sitemaps for static and dynamic content

+Static content sitemaps help search engines quickly index unchanging pages like your "About" page, while dynamic content sitemaps focus on frequently updated or user-generated content, such as listings in your marketplace.

-The web template exposes three different sub-sitemaps from _sitemap-index.xml_, all with slightly different data:
+For example, the Sharetribe Web Template generates three different sub-sitemaps linked from _sitemap-index.xml_, all with slightly different data:

 - _sitemap-default.xml_ exposes public built-in pages in the template.
   Non-public routes that require authentication are disallowed in the